Azure/acs-engine/docs/kubernetes/troubleshooting.md

 How to determine the above?

+1. Look at the deployment error message.
+The error should include which VM extension failed the deployment.
+For example, `cse-master-0` means that the CSE extension of VM master 0 failed.

-From a working master: `kubectl get nodes`
+2. From a master node: `kubectl get nodes`

 - Are there any missing master or agent nodes?
-  - if so, that node vm probably failed CSE: grab the log file above from that vm
+  - if so, that node vm probably failed CSE: grab the log files above from that vm
-- Are there no working master nodes?
+- Are there no working nodes?
-  - if so, then all node vms probably failed CSE: grab the log file above from any node vm
+  - if so, grab the log files above from the master vm you are on

 #### CSE Exit Codes